 Where to bet on the Super Bowl in PA

-In fact, here in PA, there are now six Pennsylvania Gaming Control Board (PGCB) licensed sportsbooks taking bets on the Super Bowl.
-These are:
+In fact, here in PA, there are now over a dozen Pennsylvania Gaming Control Board (PGCB) licensed sportsbooks taking bets on the Super Bowl.
+These include:

 Anyone age 21 and older can get in on the football betting action on the property at these retail sportsbooks.
 Unfortunately, there will be no PA online and mobile sports betting for the Super Bowl in 2019.
 However, operators are expected to launch statewide online and mobile sports betting well in advance of the 2020 Super Bowl.